sealoving/jekyll-now/about.md

 ---
 <p align="center"><img src="../images/profile.png" width="400"></p>

-Hi there, thanks for visiting my site!
+Hi there!
+Thanks for visiting my site.

 I'm a data scientist and math enthusiast.
 Check out my [portafolio]() for some cool projects, or my [blog](https://sealoving.github.io/) to read more.